Self-replication: Self-replicating tiling

-In geometry a self-replicating tiling is a tiling pattern in which several congruent tiles may be joined together to form a larger tile that is similar to the original.
+In geometry a self-replicating tiling is a tiling pattern in which several congruent tiles may be joined to form a larger tile that is similar to the original.
 This is an aspect of the field of study known as tessellation.
 The "sphinx" hexiamond is the only known self-replicating pentagon.
-For example, four such concave pentagons can be joined together to make one with twice the dimensions.
+For example, four such concave pentagons can be joined to make one with twice the dimensions.
 Solomon W. Golomb coined the term rep-tiles for self-replicating tilings.

 In 2012, Lee Sallows identified rep-tiles as a special instance of a self-tiling tile set or setiset.
 A setiset of order n is a set of n shapes that can be assembled in n different ways so as to form larger replicas of themselves.
 Setisets in which every shape is distinct are called 'perfect'.
 A rep-n rep-tile is just a setiset composed of n identical pieces.